Kissing can be one of the most exciting parts of a relationship. But you may also feel wary of kissing if you’re with someone for the first time.

 CMV isn’t curable but someone with CMV may never have symptoms.
 Like herpes, CMV can cause symptoms if you have a compromised immune system.
 Your doctor may recommend similar treatments to HSV.

 Syphilis, a bacterial infection, isn’t typically transmitted by kissing.
 It’s more commonly spread through oral, anal, or genital sex.
 But syphilis can cause sores in your mouth that can transmit the bacteria to someone else.

-Syphilis can become severe or fatal if it’s left untreated.
+Syphilis can be severe or fatal if untreated.
 Severe symptoms can include: